hunyadi/md2conf/README.md

 ### Associating a Markdown file with a wiki page

-Each Markdown file is associated with a Confluence wiki page with a Markdown comment:
+Each Markdown file is associated with a Confluence wiki page either *explicitly* or *implicitly*.

+#### Explicit association

+We associate a Markdown document with a Confluence page explicitly by specifying the related Confluence page ID in a Markdown comment:

 ```markdown
 <!-- confluence-page-id: 20250001023 -->
 ```

 The above tells the tool to synchronize the Markdown file with the given Confluence page ID.
-This implies that the Confluence wiki page must exist such that it has an ID.
+The Confluence wiki page must be created beforehand.
 The comment can be placed anywhere in the source file.

+#### Implicit association

+Each Markdown document is automatically paired with a Confluence page in the target space if they have the same title.

+If a Confluence page with the given title doesn't exist, it is created automatically, and its identifier is injected into the source as a Markdown comment.

+If a Confluence page already exists whose title matches the Markdown document title, additional precautions are taken to avoid overwriting an unrelated page.
+Each implicitly associated page has to trace back to a trusted well-known Confluence page via parent-child relationships before its content would be synchronized.
+Trusted Confluence pages include:

+* the *root page* whose page ID is
+    * specified in the command line, or
+    * extracted from the index file of a directory that is being synchronized
+* a page associated with a Markdown document via a page ID
+    * embedded as a Markdown comment, or
+    * specified in the Markdown front-matter

+If a Confluence page doesn't have a trusted ancestor, synchronization fails.
+This restricts updates to subtrees of well-known pages.

 ### Setting the Confluence space